bpmct/jetbrains-indexer/README.md

 ## IDE support

-By default, this project indexes with [IntelliJ IDEA Ultimate 2021.3](https://www.jetbrains.com/idea/).
-For best results with other JetBrains IDEs, clone & build the container image with the [following environment variables](https://github.com/bpmct/indexer/blob/master/Dockerfile#L6-L9).
+By default, this project indexes version 2021.3 of your IDE.
+Specify the IDE name by using the appropriate tag (e.g `bencdr/indexer:[ide-name]-2021.3`).
+You can verify with [DockerHub](https://hub.docker.com/r/bencdr/indexer/tags).

+If an IDE/version is not on DockerHub, we recommend you manually pulling and building the image yourself using [these build arguments](https://github.com/bpmct/jetbrains-indexer/blob/master/image/Dockerfile#L3-L9).

 ---